Part 2 Section D: International laws and guidelines

 The Second Optional Protocol to the ICCPR enables individuals to make a complaint to a United Nations committee if they believe one or more of their rights set out in the ICCPR have been violated, in circumstances where there is no reasonably available domestic remedy for this violation.

 Article 12 of the ICESCR recognises the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.

 The Convention on the Rights of Persons with Disabilities (CRPD) was developed by the United Nations.
-Australia ratified this treaty in 2008 and has also ratified the optional protocol.
+Australia ratified this treaty in 2008 and has also ratified its Optional Protocol.
 The purpose of the CRPD is to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms for all people with disability, and to promote respect for their inherent dignity.

 The Optional Protocol to the CRPD allows an individual to make a complaint to the United Nations Committee on the Rights of Persons with Disabilities if they believe one or more of their rights set out in the CRPD have been violated, where there is no reasonably available domestic remedy for that violation.

 - United Nations Principles for the Protection of Persons with Mental Illness and the Improvement of Mental Health Care